Does Medicare Cover Home Health Care for Dementia?

 Diet and Nutrition

-As dementia progresses, some patients may experience a loss of appetite, decreased sense of taste and/or smell and difficulty or complete inability to chew and/or swallow.
+As dementia progresses, some patients may experience a loss of appetite, decreased sense of taste and/or smell and difficulty or inability to chew and/or swallow.
 They may also simply forget to eat.

 Psychiatric Nursing to Support Patients with Dementia